Updated October 2017

 Osprey Syncro 10

-Lightest weight for a larger capacity pack
+Lightest weight for a more substantial capacity pack

-Storage wasn't as user-friendly as other packs
+Storage wasn't as user-friendly as different packs

 Doesn't deliver as high of a water flow rate as others